Skip to content

 Status conditions

 .status.conditions[] follows the standard Kubernetes pattern (type, status, reason, message, lastTransitionTime, observedGeneration).
-Eleven sub-conditions feed into the aggregate Ready — some are only reported when the matching optional spec field is set:
+Fourteen sub-conditions feed into the aggregate Ready.
+All are always reported; the ones tied to an optional spec field carry a "not required" / "disabled" reason when that field is unset rather than disappearing:

 ConditionMeans